wp-plugins/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Changelog ==

+= 2.7.3 =
+* Improvements to the shutdown handler for PHP errors, so it handles syntax and compilation errors too.

 = 2.7.2 =
 * Implement a shutdown handler for PHP errors to avoid fatals being unintentionally hidden when `display_errors` is on.